-Our principal executive offices are currently located at 1185 Avenue of the Americas, 3rd Floor, New York, New York 10036, where we lease approximately 300 square feet of general office space for a total cost of approximately \$5,000 per month.
-The lease for this office space expires on June 30, 2023 and is renewable for successive one year terms.
+Our principal executive offices are currently located at 1185 Avenue of the Americas, 3rd Floor, New York, New York 10036, where we lease approximately 300 square feet of general office space for a total cost of approximately \$5,900 per month.
+The lease for this office space expires on June 30, 2024 and is renewable for successive one year terms.
 We believe that our facilities are suitable and adequate for our needs for the foreseeable future.
 We also lease 1,100 square feet of laboratory space for limited research and development use in North Bethesda, Maryland.
-The lease on our laboratory space has a term expires on November 30, 2023 and has a fixed rent of \$4,200 per month.
+The lease on our laboratory space expires on December 31, 2024 and has a fixed rent of \$3,200 per month.